jupyter-book/thebe/apps/docs-core/react-providers.md

 : Accepts an external `Config` object, which if supplied will cause `options` to be ignored **(consider deprecation)**.

 `events: ThebeEvents`
-: Accepts an exernal `ThebeEvents` object, allowing for custom configuation of the event emitter used in `thebe-core` objects or for sharing of one event emitter accross multiple server connections **(consider deprecation)**.
+: Accepts an external `ThebeEvents` object, allowing for custom configuration of the event emitter used in `thebe-core` objects or for sharing of one event emitter across multiple server connections **(consider deprecation)**.

 `useBinder: boolean`
 : Will invoke `server.connectToServerViaBinder` to establish a server connection.
-This takes precedence over `useJuptyerLite` but will have no effect if `customConnectFn` is supplied.
+This takes precedence over `useJupyterLite` but will have no effect if `customConnectFn` is supplied.

-`useJuptyerLite: boolean`
+`useJupyterLite: boolean`
-: Will start the in-browser JuptyerLite server but will have no effect if either `useBinder: true` or a `customConnectFn` is provided.
+: Will start the in-browser JupyterLite server but will have no effect if either `useBinder: true` or a `customConnectFn` is provided.

 `customConnectFn: (server: ThebeServer) => void`
 : Supply a function that can establish a connection for the `server` object provided in the argument.
-The `server` ojbect will be a fresh instance that should be updated to reflect the state of the server after the connection attempt is complete.
-One use of this option would be to provision of a server on a Jupyter Hub via an authenitcated API call.
+The `server` object will be a fresh instance that should be updated to reflect the state of the server after the connection attempt is complete.
+One use of this option would be to provision of a server on a Jupyter Hub via an authenticated API call.

 ### hooks

 Three convenience hooks are available for use with the provider.
 Each will throw on an `undefined` context, otherwise returning the object specified:

 `useThebeConfig`
-: The first will return the configuation object from the server context.
+: The first will return the configuration object from the server context.

 `useDisposeThebeServer`
 : On rendering a child component with this hook, the serve will be shutdown (including all sessions) and disposed.